jackapbutler/ey-nextwave-challenge-2019/README.md

 # EY NextWave Challenge
 Partial Trajectory Prediction model for civilian movements around city centre area.

-The dataset featured anonymized GPS information for a set of people in the state of Georgia during October 2018 in the form of partial trajectories.
-Our task was to use this data to predict if the person would have a destination inside the “city centre” (x,y) boundary.
-All GPS trackers reset every 24 hours so each day of data was completely independent and untraceable.
+- The dataset featured anonymized GPS information for a set of people in the state of Georgia during October 2018 in the form of partial trajectories.

+- Our task was to use this data to predict if the person would have a destination inside the “city centre” (x,y) boundary.

+- All GPS trackers reset every 24 hours so each day of data was completely independent and untraceable to previous recordings.

 # Method
 1. I researched papers previous methods used to tackle this topic.